 A: Fundamental to every role within property management is communication, which includes maintaining comprehensive records as situations arise.
 Detailed written documentary evidence of client communication is essential in the event of a claim by a client for breach of contract, professional negligence and/or mismanagement.

 Q: What can I do if a tenant refuses entry to me as a property manager or a tradesperson?

 A: Generally speaking, if a tenant refuses entry, you as the agent (property manager) or tradesperson can enter the rental premises provided the correct notice has been issued and entry is at a reasonable time as required under the Residential Tenancies & Rooming Accommodation Act 2008.
 Should entry be refused due to the current conditions, inspection or access to the property should be postponed to an alternative date after 14 days (in accordance with Queensland Health directives).
 Such circumstances may include:

-- The tenant is suffering from respiratory illness, showing symptoms of respiratory illness, has been exposed to someone with the coronavirus or is suffering from coronavirus and is in self-isolation;
+- The tenant is suffering from respiratory illness, showing symptoms of respiratory illness, has been exposed to someone with COVID-19 or is suffering from COVID-19 and is in self-isolation;

-- The tenant reasonably believes you or a tradesperson is suffering from respiratory illness, showing symptoms of respiratory illness, has been exposed to someone with the coronavirus or is suffering from coronavirus; or
+- The tenant reasonably believes you or a tradesperson is suffering from respiratory illness, showing symptoms of respiratory illness, has been exposed to someone with COVID-19 or is suffering from COVID-19; or

 - The tenant is identified within the classifications of a high health risk (refer to high risk groups in our REIQ Coronavirus fast facts article).

 Above all, communication will play a critical role in managing any unexpected situations related to property inspections and/or property access for tradespeople.
 Maintaining early and open communication with tenants on a regular basis should form part of your strategy so as to aid in the management of property access with minimal disruption.
 Refer to The REIQ’s template documents which are designed to further assist in this area.